Coronaviruses

 In humans, the viruses can cause mild respiratory infections, like the common cold, but can lead to serious illnesses, like pneumonia.

 Coronaviruses are named for the crown-like spikes on their surface.
 Human coronaviruses were first identified in the mid-1960s.
-They are closely monitored by public health officials.
+Public health officials closely monitor them.

 COVID-19

 The novel coronavirus (SARS-CoV-2) that causes COVID-19 first emerged in the Chinese city of Wuhan in 2019 and was declared a pandemic by the World Health Organization (WHO).
 In December 2020, the US launched a national vaccination campaign.
-There are steps you can take to help stop the spread of COVID-19, including getting vaccinated.
+There are steps you can take to help stop the spread and protect against severe illness due to COVID-19, including getting vaccinated.

 Middle East Respiratory Syndrome (MERS)